Julianoeichelberger/ElasticAPM4D/README.md

 # ElasticAPM4D
-It´s a Agent for Elastic-APM in Delphi
+It´s an Agent for Elastic-APM in Delphi